 Atherosclerosis & High Blood Pressure

-Fatty buildup in arteries can lead to a loss of elasticity in the inner ear blood vessels.
+A fatty buildup in arteries can lead to a loss of elasticity in the inner ear blood vessels.
 In these cases, blood flow through these vessels may be more forceful, damaging, and detected in the ear.
 Additionally, high blood pressure can exaggerate existing tinnitus symptoms.

 Research indicates that some medications can lead to or exacerbate tinnitus.
-Antibiotics containing erythromycin, neomycin, polymyxin B, and vancomycin all should be taken with care and with consultation of your physician.
+Antibiotics containing erythromycin, neomycin, polymyxin B, and vancomycin all should be taken with care and with a consultation of your physician.
 Additionally, even aspirin, in high dosages, has been linked to tinnitus.

 Temporomandibular Joint (TMJ) disorders

 Persons who grind their teeth or clench their jaw risk tinnitus.

 Meniere’s disease is a disorder of the inner ear.
 While scientists do not know the cause of this disorder, one symptom is tinnitus brought on by abnormal inner ear pressure.